1. Scope and ownership

 PDFs published before 09/2018 that are not essential to our services may not meet accessibility standards.
 As we replace or remove these we will update and meet accessibility standards.

 Where maps are shown on our website, we also provide contact details if you need help finding us.

 Some aspects of our website include third party content.
 We are working with our providers to meet accessibility standards and will publish this information on those pages and are making best endeavours to improve and replace non-accessible content.

 SearchBOX is an independent directory of third-party suppliers' accessibility information.

 How we tested and what we are doing to improve

 This website has undergone audits conducted by AbilityNet and Alistair McNaught Consultancy as well as in-house testing during 2021, 2021 and 2022.

 Preparation of this accessibility statement

 Preparation of this accessibility statement: This statement was prepared on 8th October 2020.
-It was last reviewed on November 10 2022.

 This website was last tested in November 2022 by Cardiff Metropolitan University.